kendayao/To-Do-List/README.md

 ## User Story

-As a busy programmer, I want a to-do-list application to keep track of my daily chores.
+As a busy programmer, I want a to-do-list application to keep track of my daily chores in my personal life.

 ## Installation